vbe0201/google-ctf-2020/hardware/avr/README.md

 ```

 First, we initialize the UART bus on hardware and overwrite `stdout` and `stdin` to our previously crafted UART device so that all the I/O
-functions from `stdout.h` header will drive the UART.
+functions from `stdio.h` header will drive the UART.

 ```c
 	TCCR1A = 0;